10 Creative Ways to Repurpose an Old Door

 4. Create a One of a Kind Chair or Sofa

-If you feeling very adventuresome, you could create whole new pieces of furniture out of old doors too.
+If you’re feeling very adventurous, you can create whole new pieces of furniture out of old doors too.
 Cut down the door to make a back of an arm chair.
 Or use a few different parts of the door to make the sides of a sofa.
 You could use pieces of the same door or different doors to make a custom entertainment center.
 The possibilities are endless.

 Add Storage and Stay Organized with an Old Wooden Door